 We arrived in Japan on a freezing cold, 1 degree celsius morning.
 It was around 6am, and we were tired, jet-lagged and hungry.
 The first thing we had to do upon arriving in Japan, was find where we had to go to purchase a bus ticket.
 If it weren’t for the fact that we researched this before we arrived, we would have been totally confused!
 We were traveling from Haneda Airport to Yokohama, but since most people will more than likely be heading to Tokyo, here’s how to do it!

-Unless you’ve visited Japan before, the craziness of absolutely everywhere you go throughout the country, will probably be quite a shock.
-The best way to avoid having to deal with this, is to catch a bus from the airport directly to Tokyo Station, as opposed to having to find your own way there straight after getting off the plane.
+Unless you’ve visited Japan before, the craziness will overwhelm you almost instantly.
+The best way to avoid this, is the catch a bus from the airport directly to Tokyo Station (if that’s the direction you’re heading).
+This is the far better option, than having to find your way to the busiest city in the world, while jet lagged and exhausted.

 - The bus departs from Passenger Terminal 1 at Haneda Airport

-- There’s also a night bus option, for 1,860 yen for adults (less than $25) and 930 yen for the kids (less than $10).
-This only applies to scheduled trips to and from Haneda Airport between midnight and 5am.
+- There’s also a night bus option, for 1,860 yen for adults and 930 yen for kids.
+This only applies on scheduled trips to and from Haneda Airport between midnight and 5am.